David Duchovny: Career

 Duchovny has guest-hosted Saturday Night Live twice (May 13, 1995, and May 9, 1998).
 Both shows were season finales.
 In 1997, he played lead role as a disgraced doctor with a drug problem who after losing his medical license, takes a job with the mob in the film Playing God.
 In 2000, he starred in the feature film Return to Me, a romantic comedy-drama directed by Bonnie Hunt and co-starring Minnie Driver and Carroll O'Connor.
 In 2001, Duchovny starred as Ira Kane in the sci-fi comedy film Evolution, alongside Seann William Scott, and had a cameo as hand model J.P.
 Prewitt in the Ben Stiller comedy Zoolander.
 He appeared in a celebrity edition of Who Wants to Be a Millionaire? in May 2000.
-He got to the $250,000 question but answered his $500,000 question incorrectly and lost $218,000, leaving him with $32,000.
+He got to the $500,000 question, but answered incorrectly and lost $218,000, leaving him with $32,000.
 He appeared on Celebrity Jeopardy! in 1995 and 2010.

 Duchovny provided the voice of Ethan Cole in the 2005 video game Area 51, as well as that of the title character in the 2003 video game XIII.
 In 2003 Duchovny starred in the 84th episode of the HBO show Sex and the City.
 He played the role of Jeremy, Carrie Bradshaw's high-school ex-boyfriend, who has committed himself to a Connecticut mental health facility.
+In 2004, he starred in the comedy film Connie and Carla with Nia Vardalos.
 In 2005, Duchovny provided the voice-over for a PSA radio campaign for Act Against Violence.
 In 2005, Duchovny, who had already made his directorial debut with an episode of The X-Files, wrote, directed, and appeared in the feature film House of D. The film starred Anton Yelchin, Robin Williams, and Duchovny's then-wife Téa Leoni in a coming-of-age tale.
 It received mostly poor reviews and little box office success.
 Duchovny also directed "Judas on a Pole," an episode of Bones, during the show's second season.